singchan/crapulous_stylist/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /

 ---
-# Athena Jekyll Theme
+# Athena Jekyll Theme x

 ## A simple and elegant theme for Jekyll and GitHub Pages.